 What are open-source observability platforms?

-As per the 2024 Open-source Security Risk Analysis report (OSSRA), 96% of codebases contained open-source, given the many benefits of using this platform.
+As per the 2024 Open-source Security Risk Analysis Report (OSSRA), 96% of codebases contained open-source, given the many benefits of using this platform.

 Open-source observability platforms offer a compelling value proposition: flexibility, customization, and cost-effectiveness.
 These platforms are freely available, allowing you to tinker, modify, and tailor them to your unique infrastructure.